Characterization of the existence of semicontinuous Richter-Peleg multi-utility representations

-Ern\'{e} introduced a new way-below relation and on the basis of this notion, he defines the concept of precontinuous posets for arbitrary posets.
-The precontinuous posets have a nice property, namely, a poset is precontinuous if and only if its Dedekind-MacNeille completion is a continuous lattice.
-Formally, this notion is defined as follows.
+Ern\'{e} \cite{ern2} introduced a new way-below relation and on the basis of this notion, he defines the concept of precontinuous preordered sets for arbitrary preordered sets.
+The work of Ern\'{e} was influenced by the use of Frink ideals \cite{fri} instead of directed lower sets.